-There is a fellows research conference twice a month where various topics in pediatric surgery and clinical research are discussed.
-Fellows are closely mentored by Faculty Pediatric Surgeons on their projects and are given multiple opportunities throughout the year to present their findings to an internal group of surgeons for feedback.
-It is extremely common at University of Michigan to build collaborations with research fellows from several disciplines to complete clinical research projects.
+A weekly section-wide research conference is held where faculty and fellows alike present their ideas, works in progress, challenges, and successes.
+Fellows also participate in the weekly case conference and didactic educational conferences in the Section of Pediatric Surgery to maximize their exposure to all faculty and increase their knowledge of pediatric surgery fundamentals.
+Fellows are closely mentored by Pediatric Surgery faculty members on their projects and have opportunities to present their work locally for feedback prior to presenting outside of our group.
+It is very common to build collaborations with research fellows from several disciplines to complete clinical research projects.
 Many of these projects ultimately have led to independent funding from foundation, industry, private donor, university, or government sources.

 Our research fellows are required to take senior-level Pediatric Surgery call (8 shifts or less per month), and as a result they must have completed their training in General Surgery and be Board Eligible.
 On occasion, we may have a position for a PGY3/4 resident if our call pool can accommodate it; however, this will be considered on an individual basis.
 The aim for most candidates who apply is to expand their research portfolio before applying for a pediatric surgery fellowship.